stefano-tronci/Acoustic-Models/README.md

-# Acoustics-Models
+# Acoustic-Models
-Repo containing examples of Acoustic Models implemented with open source software.
+Repository containing examples of Acoustic Models implemented with open source software.

+The models are described in [my blog](https://crocoduckoducks.github.io/).